Revesolv LLP

 The Laws are the same for employees and Business Associates working from home

 In the past 10 years, the number of employees working remotely in the United States has increased by 115 percent.
-And with the COVID-19 pandemic requiring many employees to work from home, that number is climbing rapidly.
+And with the COVID-19 pandemic requiring many employees to work from home, that number is increasing at a rapid pace.
 Many of us are suddenly finding ourselves working from home for the first time.
 The pandemic does not mean we are off the hook with HIPAA privacy and security requirements.
 On the contrary, we are just as liable as if we were working in the office.

 Create a HIPAA-Compliant Work-space